AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/best-practices-adaptive-forms.md

 ---
 title: Naming conventions and best practices to be followed when creating adaptive forms
-seo-title: Naming conventions and best practices to be followed when creating adaptive forms
 description: Naming conventions and best practices to be followed when creating adaptive forms
-seo-description: Naming conventions and best practices to be followed when creating adaptive forms
 feature: Adaptive Forms
-topics: best-practices
-audience: developer
-doc-type: article
-activity: setup
 version: 6.3,6.4,6.5
 topic: Development
 role: Developer